directvt/vtm/doc/architecture.md

 - Sessions with different ids can coexist independently.
 - To maximize rendering efficiency and minimize cross-platform issues, along with character-oriented xterm-compatible TUI mode called `ANSI/VT`, vtm supports an additional message-based binary TUI mode called `DirectVT`.
 - All running applications are connected to the desktop environment using `DirectVT Gateway` windows as DirectVT endpoints.
-  - DirectVT-aware applications are connected directly to the environment and can seamlessly send and receive the entire set of desktop events, as well as render themselves in binary form, avoiding expensive ANSI/VT parsing.
+  - A DirectVT-aware application directly connected to the environment can seamlessly send and receive the entire set of desktop events, as well as render themselves in binary form, avoiding expensive ANSI/VT parsing.
-  - To run non-DirectVT applications, an additional vtm host process is launched in `Desktop Applet` mode with the `Teletype Console` or `Terminal Console` applet as a DirectVT bridge to the desktop environment.
+  - To run a non-DirectVT application, an additional vtm host process is launched in `Desktop Applet` mode with the `Teletype Console` or `Terminal Console` applet as a DirectVT bridge to the desktop environment.
 - The desktop environment server can receive and execute script commands relayed from other vtm processes running on behalf of the session creator.
 - In the case of a vtm process with redirected standard input, all standard input is directly relayed to the desktop environment server as a script command flow.